How does this medication work? What will it do for me?

 Pancreatitis: This medication may cause inflammation of the pancreas (pancreatitis).
 If you have a history of or are at risk for developing pancreatitis, you should be closely monitored by your doctor while taking this medication.
 Discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is required.

 If you develop signs of pancreatitis (e.g., upper left abdominal pain, back pain, nausea, fever, chills, rapid heartbeat, swollen abdomen), contact your doctor.

 Skin rashes: This medication can cause skin rash, which is usually mild and moderate.
 However, darunavir can cause severe skin reactions.
 If you develop a skin rash with fever, fatigue, blisters, muscle aches, or sores in and around the mouth, stop taking this medication and contact your doctor immediately.

 Stopping the medication: If you stop taking this medication, your HIV infection could get worse.
 Take the medication exactly as prescribed by your doctor, and do not stop taking the medication without checking with your doctor first.

 Pregnancy: The medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if darunavir passes into breast milk.
 However, since HIV can be transmitted by breast milk, women who have HIV are advised not to breast-feed.

-Children: The safety and effectiveness of using this medication have not been established for children under 3 years of age or for children who have not taken any antiretroviral medication in the past.
+Children: The safety and effectiveness of using this medication have not been established for children less than 3 years of age or for children who have not taken any antiretroviral medication in the past.
 This medication should not be given to children less than 3 years old due to the increased risk of severe side effects.